Jakub-C-7/MiniRest/README.md

 The application runs on port 8080 and will be accessible at `http://localhost:8080`.

 ### Running using Docker
+Ensure that your Docker daemon is running, then execute the following commands:

 ```bash
 # Navigate into the directory
 cd MiniRest